 - Purchases up to $10,000 must be made with a certified-micro business (designated with an “O” in eVA), if the quote:

 - the price is fair and reasonable (does not exceed 5% of the lowest quoted price from another non-certified business that also meets your specifications)

 From the DSBSD Website: A business may be certified as a micro business if it is first certified as a small business pursuant to 7VAC13-20-40 and, together with its affiliates, has 25 or fewer employees and average annual gross receipts of $3 million or less averaged over the previous three years.

 When will this effect me as a Cardholder?

 The University will begin reviewing payment card files for compliance with this Executive Order for the September-October SPCC and Local Card billing cycles (Sept.
 14 – Oct.15 for SPCC, Sept.
 26 – Oct.
 25 for Local).
 This will allow Cardholders enough time to learn and understand the impact to their daily operations.

 How can I better understand this new policy?

-Group and individual training opportunities will be given by Procurement Services to assist the community in understanding this new policy.
-Use the EO35 Training Registration Form to sign up for one of the available training classes or open labs.
+Group and individual training opportunities by Procurement Services to assist the community in understanding this new policy.

 How To Guide

-Or you can visit the EO35 How To Guide for additional resources.
+Or you can visit the Certified Business Quote Requirements page for additional resources.